openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-plan-marker.md

 ### Tooltip
 <div class="props">
 <PropGroup name="tooltip" label="Tooltip">
-  You can customize the styles further with CSS attributes in the <code>tooltipStyle</code> parameter (in YAML only) - see example below
+  You can customize the styles further with CSS attributes in the <code>tooltipStyle</code> parameter (in YAML only)
 <PropBlock type="TEXT" name="tooltip" label="Tooltip Text">
   <PropDescription>
     The tooltip text - leave blank to display the state of the item